HIPAA, marketing and advertising: How to run compliant campaigns in healthcare

 New guidance on using tracking technologies

-It’s clear that many healthcare companies remain unaware of HIPAA provisions and ways to comply with them.
+Many healthcare companies remain unaware of HIPAA provisions and ways to comply with them.
 One of the factors affecting the increased number of HIPAA breaches is HHS’s bulletin from December 2022 that provides strict guidance on the use of third-party cookies, pixels and other tracking technologies by healthcare companies.
-The bulletin expands the definition of protected health information (PHI).
-Notably, it indicates that even using tracking technologies on websites and mobile apps accessible without user login could put healthcare companies at risk of privacy violations.
+This bulletin did not change HIPAA law itself, but rather provided an interpretation from HHS of how existing HIPAA rules apply to these technologies.
+This interpretation broadened what the HHS considers to be protected health information (PHI), which has sparked many controversies.

-Earlier this year, numerous healthcare organizations submitted breach reports, acknowledging they were in violation of the December guidance from HHS.
+Earlier in 2023, numerous healthcare organizations submitted breach reports, acknowledging they had violated the December guidance from HHS.
 Telehealth provider Cerebral filed a data breach notification with HHS, admitting to having disclosed PII to other parties without sufficient HIPAA-protective measures.
 In July 2023, the FTC and HHS sent a joint letter to approximately 130 hospital systems and telehealth providers to alert them to the risks of tracking technologies on sites and apps that can impermissibly disclose consumers’ sensitive personal health data to third parties.

 What happens if you don’t comply with HIPAA